 HDD storage is the alternative to MaxIOPS when capacity and cost-effectiveness are more important than performance.
 It uses the same redundancy-ensured technology as our proprietary MaxIOPS storage but with high-capacity HDD devices for low-cost storage.

-Simple plan monthly pricing includes MaxIOPS storage up to the allocated quota by default.
+General Purpose, High CPU and High Memory plans include MaxIOPS storage up to the allocated quota by default.
 If the server has multiple storage devices, the largest storage that fits within the plan quota is counted as part of the plan.
-Any additional storage devices for Simple plan servers as well as all storage for Flexible plans are priced per GB per month.
+Any additional storage devices are priced per GB per month.

 Object storage allows users to create data containers called buckets to store files as data objects.